HelmholtzAI-Consultants-Munich/data-centric-platform/docs/source/dcp_client_installation.rst

 DCP includes a client and server side for using our data centric platform.
 The client and server communicate via the `bentoml <https://www.bentoml.com/?gclid=Cj0KCQiApKagBhC1ARIsAFc7Mc6iqOLi2OcLtqMbGx1KrFjtLUEZ-bhnqlT2zWREE0x7JImhtNmKlFEaAvSSEALw_wcB>`_ library.
    There are currently two options available: running the server locally, or connecting to the running instance on the FZJ jusuf-cloud.
    Before continuing, you need to make sure that DCP server is running, either locally or on the cloud.
-See :doc: `dcp_server_installation` for instructions on how to launch the server. **Note:** In order for this connection to succeed, you will need to have contacted the team developing DCP, so they can add your IP to the list of accepted requests.
+See :ref:`DCP Client` for instructions on how to launch the server. **Note:** In order for this connection to succeed, you will need to have contacted the team developing DCP, so they can add your IP to the list of accepted requests.

 After you are certain the server is running, simply run: